-Head-to-head stats, win probabilities, moneyline odds, and edges for every D1 game.
-Click any team to visit their landing page.
+Head-to-head statistical profiles, win probability, projected starters, and bullpen context for every D1 game.
+Click any team to see their full profile.

 Win Prob is the model's estimated likelihood that each team wins.
 It is a statistical estimate — not a guarantee.